Donate Now!

 Before Your First Day

 When residents are performing a rotation in a new community, they should be in contact with the site, hospital, or Community Coordinator in that area, in advance of their rotation.
-They need to gather information regarding hospital orientation, parking cards, photocopying, access codes, library hours and access, and computer provision, etc. It is also important that before the start of a rotation residents contact their preceptor to introduce him or herself, and discuss the expectations, goals, and objectives for the rotation.
+They need; to gather information regarding hospital orientation, parking cards, photocopying, access codes, library hours and access, and computer provision, etc. It is also important that before the start of a rotation residents contact their preceptor to introduce him or herself, and discuss the expectations, goals, and objectives for the rotation.
 Contact information can be found in PaNDA, or in the rotation reminder notifications.

 Rotation Information and Reminder Notifications

-Resident rotation and housing information can be found on the Pan Northern Database (PaNDa) website.
+Resident rotation and housing information are on the Pan Northern Database (PaNDa) website.
 In PaNDa, you will find any confirmed, pending changes or requested rotations, community and site-specific information, preceptor information and assignments.
 Rotation Goals and Objectives are all available online.
 Please note that you will receive rotation reminder e-mails 4 weeks before the start of each rotation.
 This e-mail will include the rotation type, dates, location, and preceptor contact information for your next rotation.
 Please review these e-mails and notify your program coordinator as soon as possible regarding any errors.

 Scheduling and Rotation Changes